 A class action is one large lawsuit in which one or a few designated class representatives bring suit on behalf of many other similarly-harmed individuals (the "class").
 This representative (usually through a team of lawyers) handles the litigation on behalf of the class, and what happens in the case is legally binding on all class members who did not "opt out" beforehand.
 Learn more about how class actions work.

 MDL consolidates multiple cases into a single federal district, before a single judge, who will shepherd the MDL through the pre-trial process, including rulings about evidence and discovery that will apply to every individual case.
-The judge will choose a few representative cases for "bellwether trials," which will give all parties an idea of what to expect if their own cases go to trial, and are typically meant to spur settlement talks.
+The parties and the judge will choose a few representative cases for "bellwether trials," which will give all parties an idea of what to expect if their own cases go to trial, and are typically meant to spur settlement talks.
 But if no settlement occurs, each case goes back to its respective home court, and the litigation proceeds on an individual basis.
 Learn more about how multi-district litigation works.

 The majority of the $10 billion settlement proposal between Bayer and current plaintiffs goes to resolution of existing claims, but $1.25 billion is earmarked for a new class action that would help Bayer resolve many of the future Roundup cases brought against it.
 The settlement agreement (which has yet to be approved by the judge in the MDL) proposes the creation of a Class Science Panel which would decide (within four years) whether Roundup causes non-Hodgkin's lymphoma, and if so, how much exposure to glyphosate is necessary to cause the illness.
 The Panel's conclusion would be binding on both Bayer and all future members of the class action.
 But creation of the Panel and its impact on the rights of future claimants also seems to be a big reason why the MDL judge won't sign off on the settlement, so the future of the Roundup class action remains unclear.